lubiah/kudadamold/src/routes/blog/_blog/another-redesign-svelte.md

 description: A post describing how I migrated my old website from PHP and HTML to Svelte sapper.
 category: Personal
 image: https://kudadam.sirv.com/blog/another_website_redesign_with_svelte/hero.jpg
+keywords:
+  - website
+  - redesign
-keywords: website redesign, redesign website
+  - redesign website
 date: 2021-05-13

 ---

-I thought I had finished re-designing my website and everything was perfect, till one day, I was browsing the internet and I stubled upon [svelte](https://svelte.dev) <!--rehype:.intro-->
+I thought I had finished re-designing my website and everything was perfect, till one day, I was browsing the internet and I stubled upon [svelte](https://svelte.dev)

 On the 16th of April, I made a new re-design to my website.
 I made it look really cool.
 I was impressed with myself.
 After the re-design, I resorted to using my spare time to learn [React](https://reactjs.org).
 It was kinda hard for me but I was trying to get the grasp of it.
 I really wanted to create a SPA (Single Page Application) and I realised React was just the framework to help me to accomplish that task.
 Well, this wasn't the first time I was learning React, I just don't get it.
 It kinda seems complicated (to me).
 I had no choice, I had to learn